ietf-teep/architecture/draft-ietf-teep-architecture.md

     RoTs are possible, including RoT for Integrity, and RoT for Measurement.
     Reference: NIST SP800-164 (Draft).

-  - Trusted Firmware (TFW): A firmware in a device that is signed by a Trust Anchor, and which can be verified locally by the device using an RoT for Verification before the firmware is executed.
+  - Trusted Firmware (TFW): A firmware in a device that can be verified with a Trust Anchor by RoT for Verification.

   - Bootloader key: This symmetric key is protected by
     electronic fuse (eFUSE) technology.
 In this context it is used to decrypt a